 Breastfeeding and going back to work

-Marion: How can you reconcile breastfeeding with going back to work?
+Marion: How do you reconcile breastfeeding with going back to work?

-Julie : Going back to work is an important step, as is the introduction of dietary diversification.
-It is advisable to consult a lactation consultant for personalized advice.
-Breast pumps can play a crucial role in enabling the baby to continue receiving breast milk while the mother is working.
+Julie: Going back to work is an important step, as is the introduction of dietary diversification.
+It's advisable to consult a lactation consultant for personalized advice.
+Breast pumps can play a crucial role in ensuring that the baby continues to receive breast milk while the mother is working.
 There are various alternatives, and breast milk can be stored appropriately without the need for intensive sterilization, unlike the needs of premature babies.

-Marion: Is it possible to make up for breastfeeding that got off to a bad start?
+Marion: Is it possible to make up for breastfeeding that has got off to a bad start?